so1der/ivl275_clock/README.md

 So this is a simple clock I made a while ago.
 It combines some bad engineering decisions, but still it works.
 And also has cool animation for every hour change!
+And "random" glitch (blinking) approximately every 3 minutes (You can change it).

 ![alt tag](https://raw.githubusercontent.com/so1der/ivl275_clock/main/pictures/animation.gif "Animation")